 But here’s the thing: nobody may be reading your blog at first.
 You may not get so much as a comment or like, let alone an email or phone call with a lead.
 But what you are doing is improving your SEO (read more about it here).

-An you know what?
-It doesnt matter, so long as you keep posting relevant and interesting content on a consistent basis.
+And you know what?
+It doesn’t matter, so long as you keep posting relevant and interesting content on a consistent basis.
 The readers will come, as well as the improved search rankings.

 We leave you with this final piece of advice from Fahrenheit 451 author Ray Bradbury: